OlivierLD/raspberry-coffee/README.md

 97 actionable tasks: 17 executed, 80 up-to-date
 Prompt>
 ```
-See the `gradle` web site for info about Gradle.
+See the `gradle` web-site for info about Gradle.

 We will also be using the `shadowJar` gradle plugin is several projects.
 This plugin is aggregating the required classes _and all their dependencies_ into a single archive, called a `fat Jar`.
 This simplifies the syntax of the `classpath`.